Dick Clark Productions rejects Mariah Carey's sabotage claim

 - UW's Chris Petersen after loss to Alabama: 'When you step back and look at the big picture, the bar's been moved up' WATCH

+Perna said Carey’s earpiece wasn’t working and she flagged the issue to the production team but was told it would be OK when she got on stage.

+“However, that was not the case, and they were again told that her earpiece was not working,” Perna said.
+“Instead of endeavoring to fix the issue so that Mariah could perform, they went live.”

-The production company calls such claims “absurd.”
+In a statement released on Sunday, the production company called such claims “absurd.”

+“As the premier producer of live television events for nearly 50 years, we pride ourselves on our reputation and long-standing relationships with artists,” it said.
+“To suggest that dcp (Dick Clark Productions), as producer of music shows including the American Music Awards, Billboard Music Awards, New Year’s Rockin’ Eve and Academy of Country Music Awards, would ever intentionally compromise the success of any artist is defamatory, outrageous and frankly absurd.”

+It said that in “very rare instances” there are technical errors that can occur with live television.
+It said an initial investigation, however, indicated it had no involvement in the challenges associated with Carey’s performance.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.